lookyman/nette-proxy/README.md

 ### Pre-generating proxies

 Proxy generation causes I/O operations and uses a lot of reflection, so it is handy to have them pre-generated before the application starts.
-For this, install [Kdyby/Console](https://github.com/kdyby/console) and run:
+For this, install Symfony/Console integration (such as [Contributte/Console](https://github.com/contributte/console)) and run:

 ```sh
 php www/index.php lookyman:nette-proxy:generate